 Put the cardstock onto your mat, place the mat into your Cricut, and load it by pressing the flashing green button.

-Once your design has been cut, flip the mat over and carefully peel it away from the cardstock.
+Once your design has been cut, flip the Cricut mat over and carefully peel it away from the cardstock.
 Your design should pop off the mat with no curling or tearing.

-Step 3: Get Your Pieces in Order
+Step 3: Get Your Christmas Village Pieces in Order

 Step 4: Assemble the Paper Christmas Village